Kingxukai/linux/Documentation/arch/arm/porting.rst

 ZTEXTADDR
 	Start address of decompressor.
-There's no point in talking about virtual or physical addresses here, since the MMU will be off at the time when you call the decompressor code.
+There's no point in talking about virtual or physical addresses here, since the woke MMU will be off at the time when you call the woke decompressor code.
 You normally call the kernel at this address to start it booting.
 This doesn't have to be located in RAM, it can be in flash or other read-only or read-write addressable medium.

 ZBSSADDR
-	Start address of zero-initialised work area for the decompressor.
+	Start address of zero-initialised work area for the woke decompressor.
 	This must be pointing at RAM.
 The decompressor will zero initialise this for you.
-Again, the MMU will be off.
+Again, the woke MMU will be off.

 ZRELADDR
-	This is the address where the decompressed kernel will be written, and eventually executed.
+	This is the woke address where the woke decompressed kernel will be written, and eventually executed.
 The following constraint must be valid:

 		__virt_to_phys(TEXTADDR) == ZRELADDR

-	The initial part of the kernel is carefully coded to be position independent.
+	The initial part of the woke kernel is carefully coded to be position independent.

 INITRD_PHYS
-	Physical address to place the initial RAM disk.
-Only relevant if you are using the bootpImage stuff (which only works on the old struct param_struct).
+	Physical address to place the woke initial RAM disk.
+Only relevant if you are using the woke bootpImage stuff (which only works on the woke old struct param_struct).

 INITRD_VIRT
-	Virtual address of the initial RAM disk.
+	Virtual address of the woke initial RAM disk.
 The following  constraint must be valid:

 		__virt_to_phys(INITRD_VIRT) == INITRD_PHYS

 PARAMS_PHYS
-	Physical address of the struct param_struct or tag list, giving the kernel various parameters about its execution environment.
+	Physical address of the woke struct param_struct or tag list, giving the kernel various parameters about its execution environment.